BioKoinos

 Research Interests: He is interested the philosophy, history and social studies of biology.
 His current research is oriented towards organismal biology, evolutionary developmental biology (evo-devo) and organizational approaches to life as applied to understanding and theorizing reproductive processes in biology.

-David is a visiting resarcher in BioKoinos, who will be staying from September to December 2023.
-During this period, he will be investigating the evolution of viviparity in conversation with Laura Nuño de la Rosa.
+David visited BioKoinos from September to December 2023.
+During this period, he investigated the evolution of viviparity in conversation with Laura Nuño de la Rosa.

 Contact: david.cortes[at]ehu.eus